olegp/common-node/README.md

   * [static-file](http://olegp.github.com/common-node/graphs/static-file.png) - returns a file served from the file system
   * [string-alloc](http://olegp.github.com/common-node/graphs/string-alloc.png)

-As you can see from the results and given no profiling or optimization work has been so far, there's room for improvement.
+As you can see from the results and given no profiling or optimization work has been done so far, there's room for improvement.
 Any patches or suggestions on how to improve performance would be greatly appreciated.

 ### Embedding